Abstract Integration in Net Convergence Structures: Conclusion: Classification Schemes and (other) Open Problems.

 A related issue is the one of convergence: general (net or filter) convergence structures provides integration theory wide generality, but further restrictions need to be made to obtain stronger convergence and other type of theorems for this integrals.

 This provides the second (in our view, interesting) problem:

-\begin{itemize} \item Is it possible to obtain (uniform) convergence theorems for the integrals above without requiring some specific convergence, only working with general properties of the filters/net involved, maybe with some minor additional condition to guarantee good continuity behaviors of the convergence ? \end{itemize}
+\begin{itemize} \item Is it possible to obtain (uniform) convergence theorems for the integrals above without requiring some specific convergence and lattice norms, only working with general properties of the filters/net involved, maybe with some minor additional condition to guarantee good continuity behaviors of the convergence ? \end{itemize}

 This is basically a question of the continuity of a (linear and isotone, sometimes) functional on spaces with general convergences and with specific properties generated by integration.
 That seems to require additional study of general convergence structures and many-valued topologies as is \cite{hohle}, \cite{butzmann}, \cite{gahler1}, \cite{gahler2} and references and further works therein.
 This seems to be related to the connection between integration in general convergence structures and Daniell integration in this context - continuity properties here are the key to obtain possible connections.